 Propeciahelp is critical to the public visibility of the rare disease termed “Post-Finasteride Syndrome”.
 In the absence of appropriate clinical acknowledgement, we work towards informing clinicians and the public about the condition and the unpredictable risk to young men of antiandrogenic endocrine disruption.
-Severe phenotypes can follow as little as one dose, and consent to this risk is not currently obtained.
-We will increase these efforts on additional platforms including engagement with news outlet-led coverage of the issue.
+Severe phenotypes can follow as little as one dose, and consent to this risk is not currently obtained. in 2021, we launched PFSNetwork.org to spread awareness of this devastating problem.

 Achieve Practical Scientific Investigation

 Our objective is to achieve etiological understanding of Post-Finasteride Syndrome through appropriate genetic and molecular level investigation, and uncover the crucial predisposing factors.
 We will do our utmost to involve specialists who we consider to be at the forefront of demonstrably relevant fields with a proven ability in interpretation of such data.
 We will endeavour to network with centres with research pipelines capable of achieving the practical analysis that will lay the groundwork for eventual therapies.